Torn ACL In Dogs: Causes, Symptoms, Treatment & More

 How To Treat A Complete Cranial Cruciate Ligament Tear

 Complete ACL tears almost always require surgery.
-In order for the knee to be able to stabilize and support the weight and daily activities your dog needs, he would have to go under the knife.
+For the knee to stabilize and support the weight and daily activities your dog needs, he would have to go under the knife.

 There are multiple surgeries that can take place, again, depending on the size and breed of your dog.
-Surgeries range from the slightly evasive to extremely taxing on you and your pet.
-It can be as simple as a small wire being inserted into the femur to hold the knee in place, and as difficult as requiring screws, plates and many hours on an operating table.
+Surgeries range from slightly evasive to extremely taxing on you and your pet.
+It can be as simple as a small wire being inserted into the femur to hold the knee in place and as difficult as requiring screws, plates, and many hours on an operating table.

 Dog ACL Surgery Costs

-More evasive surgeries can cost up to $5,000, but most range from $2,500-$4,500 according to TPLO Guide, which is a great resource for finding additional information about these tears in dogs and how to best treat each specific case.
+More evasive surgeries can cost up to $6,000, but most range from $2,500 to $4,500, according to TPLO Guide, a great resource for finding additional information about these tears in dogs and how to best treat each specific case.

 Pet Insurance Claim Reimbursement